At the Fifth Global Congress on IP and the Public Interest, EIFL endorsed the need for a global treaty in support of the right to education.

-TERA sets out basic uses that should be permitted in the course of teaching, learning and creating educational materials, such as including images in assignments, performing a work in an educational context and including short works and excerpts of longer works in anthologies.
+TERA sets out basic uses that should be permitted in the course of research, teaching, learning and creating educational materials, such as text and data mining, including images in assignments, performing a work in an educational context and including short works and excerpts of longer works in anthologies.
 Permitted uses should support online education and other digital technologies.

 Timely intervention in the global debate on copyright law reform

 TERA is a timely intervention in the global debate on copyright law reform, especially discussions at WIPO on limitations and exceptions for education as it builds on proposals by member states and takes into account recent WIPO-commissioned studies on education.
 It is hoped that governments will take this treaty proposal to WIPO to help advance the normative agenda for education that will contribute to achieving the right to education, as well as Sustainable Development Goal 4 Quality Education.

 TERA complements work at WIPO on libraries, archives and museums, where EIFL has been working for several years with IFLA and other groups on a complementary instrument, a treaty for the benefit of libraries, archives and museums.

 The library and education sectors are closely intertwined.